Possible delay in supplying transfer value quotes

 Scammers usually contact people out of the blue via phone, email or text, or even advertise online.
 Scammers will make false claims to gain your trust.
 For example:

 - Claiming they are authorised by the Financial Conduct Authority (FCA) or that they don’t have to be FCA authorised because they aren’t providing the advice themselves.

-- Claiming to be acting on the behalf of the FCA, TPA or the government service Pension Wise.
+- Claiming to be acting on the behalf of the FCA or the government service Pension Wise (a service from MoneyHelper).